Graduate Mathematics Course Descriptions

 MATH 514 Methods for Middle/Secondary Mathematics Three Credit Hours

 Various methodologies for teaching middle and secondary mathematics will be introduced and used in the course.
 The emphasis will be on using techniques and ideas suggested in the NCTM standards and South Carolina Frameworks.
 Ideas on how to supplement textbook material and how to motivate students will be presented.
 Students in the course will have the opportunity to practice the techniques presented.
+Note: All undergraduate mathematics prerequisites must be completed before taking this course.

 MATH 521 Modern Geometry Three Credit Hours